luccalino/redesign/README.md

-# Foodcoop Zur Gertrud
+# Foodcoop Zur Gertrud's website

-This repository consists of the resources required to build and maintain the website of the FoodCoop "Zur Gertrud".
-If you want to start your own FoodCoop, feel free to fork the repo.
+This repository consists of the resources required to build and maintain the website www.foodcoop-zurgertrud.ch.
+If you want to start your own Foodcoop and like the framework, feel free to fork the repo.

-Copyright: LAZ
+Author: LAZ